busovilya/jooble-ir-2018-rock/README.md

 Return: processed_data - dictionary with docID's and texts (number of docID == max_docs). {'id': docID, 'text': text}

+# Service Ranking : executes ranking by using cosine between two vectors.
+Port: 13541

+Before using this service for ranking you must create idf and normalized tf_idf from inverted index by using ReverseIndex Service.

+Input:
+ - documents - list with relevant docID
+ - words - list with tokens from the query.

+Return: ranked - list with ranked docIDs

 # Snippets service : creates snippet - first sentence which contains any term from query.
 Port: 13542